Sudehsna/mt-exercise-03/README.md

 This means that for this model setup, JoeyNMT is running in pure pre-norm mode, overriding the default.
 These configurations make it possible for users to switch between "pre" and "post" by simply changing the layer_norm setting in a file.

-DO WE NEED TO SAY WHERE LAYERNORM IS EVERYWHERE?
-LIKE BEFORE FF/AFTER MHATT?

 # Task 2: Implementing Pre- and Post-Normalization

 To implement pre- and post-normalization we need to configure two new config files where we added